Baller-Lab/Baller_Lab_Guide/docs/study/study_procedures.md

 1. Consent
 2. Oracle Meds/Demos
 3. Self-report in REDCap
+4. MoCA
-4. CNB
+5. CNB
-5. Adaptive GOASSESS
+6. Adaptive GOASSESS
-6. C2 form signing and payment
+7. C2 form signing and payment

 Once the visit has been completed, thank the participant and walk them back to the HUP lobby.

 ### After the Visit
 Once you have completed the visit, you should QA the interviews and make sure that the consent form and C2 are uploaded to Saturn.
+You should scan the MoCA form and add it into the participants folder.
 Any paper folders can be filed in your filing cabinet.

 Some participants may ask for feedback on their CNBs.
 Feedback can be obtained by making a request on behalf of the participant through the [CNB Feedback Requests](https://webcnp.med.upenn.edu/request_feedback.pl).
 Because most participants will not understand what the reports mean, you should ask a clinician to set up a short appointment with the participant, during which the clinician will explain what the report states to the requesting participant.
 More instructions on how to obtain a feedback report can be found on the CNB page.